Best All-in-One Car Seat

 On the plus side, this seat is affordable.
 In a world of car seats that run three hundred bucks or more, it’s a good value.

-Also Great: Evenflo EveryStage LX All-in-One Car Seat
+Also Great: Evenflo All4One DLX 4-In-1 Convertible Car Seat

 The big headline with Evenflo’s All-in-One Convertible seat, the Evenflo EveryStage, is the in-seat recline.
 While the seat is being used rear-facing in infant car seat mode, the in-seat recline angles baby to the appropriate angle internally.
 There is also an external five-position recline when the seat is used facing forward as a convertible seat.
 In our testing, this was impressive and easy to use.